St. Joseph's Hospital, Jerusalem: History

 Part of the hospital's budget was funded by an annual donation from the United States government, but in September 2018, President Donald Trump decided to cut more than $20 million from the American support given to Palestinian hospitals in East Jerusalem, including St. Joseph.

-During the COVID-19 pandemic St. Joseph's Hospital was the first in East Jerusalem to open the Corona Department.
+During the COVID-19 pandemic, St. Joseph's Hospital was the first in East Jerusalem to open the Corona Department.
 As a gesture of goodwill, on the eve of Independence Day on April 28, 2020, Mayor Moshe Lion asked the Israeli Air Force to change the course of its flyover over pass hospitals, in salute to medical teams, to also include St. Joseph's Hospital.

 On May 13, 2022, the funeral procession of Shireen Abu Akleh, a journalist who worked for the Al-Jazeera and was killed by gunfire in Jenin, started at the hospital.
 As her casket was being transported from the hospital, hundreds of people gathered outside the hospital.
-Reportedly, some people started "chanting nationalist incitement" and throwing objects at the Israeli police.
-Israeli police burst through the gates of the hospital and attacked mourners with batons and stun grenades, some repeatedly hitting and kicking pall bearers that were backed against a wall resulting in her coffin nearly falling to the ground.
-The coffin was later loaded on to a hearse and transported to the Cathedral of the Annunciation of the Virgin for the funeral, and from there carried on foot to the Mount Zion Cemetery where she was buried next to her parents.
+Israeli police burst through the gates of the hospital and attacked mourners with batons and stun grenades, some repeatedly hitting and kicking pallbearers who were backed against a wall, resulting in her coffin nearly falling to the ground.
+The coffin was later loaded onto a hearse and transported to the Cathedral of the Annunciation of the Virgin for the funeral, and from there carried on foot to the Mount Zion Cemetery where she was buried next to her parents.
 The European Union released a statement saying it was "appalled by the violence in the St Joseph hospital compound and the level of unnecessary force exercised by Israeli police throughout the funeral procession."